MiSTer-devel/Minimig-AGA_MiSTer/README.md

 * serial connection to Linux with ability to connect to internet.
 * shared folder for rapid file exchange between Linux and Amiga.
 * MIDI: both MiSTer internal emulation and external through USER_IO port (MT32-pi and generic MIDI device)
+* Akiko chunk to planar implementation
+* Mouse with wheel.

 ## Usage